-To view the following window, click L2 Features > QinQ > QinQ Settings, as show below:
+To view the following window, click L2 Features > QinQ > QinQ Settings as shown below:

-Figure 4-31 QinQ Settings Window
+Figure 4-26 QinQ Settings Window

 Parameter Description QinQ State Click to enable or disable the Q-in-Q state.
 Inner TPID Enter an Inner TPID in SP-VLAN tag here.
-Unit Specify the unit ID to be configured.
 From Port / To Port Use the drop-down menus to select a range of ports to use in the configuration.
 Role Port role in Q-in-Q mode, it can be UNI port or NNI port Missdrop This option enables or disables C-VLAN based SP-VLAN assignment miss drop.
 If Missdrop is enabled, the packet that does not match any assignment rule in the Q-in-Q profile will be dropped.
-If disabled, then the packet will be forwarded and will be assigned to S-VLAN based on the S-VLAN assignment method.
+If disabled, then the packet will be forwarded and will be assigned to the PVID of the received port.

 Outer TPID Enter an Outer TPID in SP-VLAN tag here.
-Use Inner Priority Specify whether to use the priority in the C-VLAN tag as the priority in the S-VLAN tag.
-Disabled is selected by default.
-Add Inner Tag Specify that an Inner Tag will be added to the entry.
-By default, the Disabled option is selected.
+Add Inner Tag Specifies that an Inner Tag will be added to the entry.
+By default the Disabled option is selected.